ACCG Retirement Services: 457(b) Deferred Compensation Plan

 - Participant directed investment selection

 It Takes Two

 The 401(a) and 457(b) plans may be viewed as profitable companions.
 Participating in both plans is a great way to increase one’s assets.
 Because all of the earnings grow tax-deferred, they increase in value much faster than if required to pay annual federal and state income taxes on those investment returns.
 In addition, employers often increase their 401(a) plan contribution if employees contribute to a 457(b) plan.
-If a reasonable amount is deferred each pay period, employees can increase their retirement income by an amount equal to 5 percent to 35 percent of their final, pre-retirement earnings.
+If a reasonable amount is deferred each pay period, employees can increase their retirement income by an amount equal to 5% to 35% of their final, pre-retirement earnings.

-Regular Contribution - Employees with a 457(b) Deferred Compensation Plan can contribute 100 percent of their pay up to a maximum of $19,500 in 2021.
+Regular Contribution - Employees with a 457(b) Deferred Compensation Plan can contribute 100% of their pay up to a maximum of $22,500 in 2023.
 Limits are adjusted annually.

 Accessing Funds after Employment Termination

-Unlike many other retirement plans, funds from ACCG Retirement Services 457(b) Deferred Compensation Plan are completely accessible.
-Employees may access their accounts without having to incur an “early withdrawal” penalty and may also withdraw funds at any time after termination, for any reason.
+Unlike many other retirement plans, funds from the ACCG Retirement Services 457(b) Deferred Compensation Plan are completely accessible.
+Employees may access their accounts without having to incur an early withdrawal penalty and may also withdraw funds at any time after termination, for any reason.

 Employees have four options of what to do with their retirement funds after employment termination: